 It is both startling and informative to see so many body parts and inner organs out in the open when they are usually tucked safely away under your skin.
 One wouldn't expect such an intricate part of the nervous system, like the spinal cord, to resemble a clump of seaweed.The tongue, meanwhile, looks a bit like a small, thick cut of steak (Would you like that medium-rare or well-done?).

 One of the more startling sights in the exhibit is the display of a smoker's lung in the respiratory section.
 Visitors can see and compare a healthy lung to a blackened smoker's lung.
 There is also a brain on display here from a person who suffered a stroke -- ironically it looks a bit like the inside of an ashtray.
-After reading some scary, mind-opening facts (like a single pack of cigarettes takes three hours and 40 minutes off your life), you may think twice about puffing.
+After reading some scary, mind-opening facts (like a single pack of cigarettes takes four hours and 40 minutes off your life), you may think twice about puffing.
 For the guests' convenience, there is a cigarette disposal bin nearby.

 Bodies also offers enrichment that helps visitors improve their quality of life and prevent diseases.